entropia/tip-toi-reveng/README.md

 	       prints the decoded scripts for the given OID decode raw-scripts <file.gme>...
+	       prints the scripts for each OID, in their raw form decode raw-script <file.gme> <n>
-	       prints the scripts for each OID, in their raw form decode lint <file.gme>
+               prints the scripts for the given OID, in their raw form decode lint <file.gme>
 	       checks for errors in the file or in this program decode segments <file.gme>...